 Whatever emotions you experience after the adoption, don’t ignore them.
 It’s important to acknowledge, express, and accept your feelings.
 It is only after you come to terms with these feelings that you can go on to live a happy and fulfilling life.
 Get support.
 Lean on your family and friends, talk to your social worker or adoption coordinator, or speak with a counselor.
 It may help to know that you are not alone.
 Connecting with other birthmothers who have gone through the adoption process can be very therapeutic.

 Goals for the Future

 As you move forward with your life, your adoption experience will always be with you.
 Being a birthmother is a part of your identity from now on.
 Be prepared for feelings of grief and loss to surface every so often over the years, especially on holidays or your child’s birthday.
 This is normal, and you should never push these feelings away.
 When they come up, acknowledge them and allow yourself to feel them.
-Then actively shift your focus to the wonderful life you gave your child and how you single-handedly made a family’s dream of parenthood come true.
+Then actively shift your focus to the wonderful life you gave your child and how you made a family’s dreams of parenthood come true.

 If some time has passed and your feelings of grief have not eased much at all, you are sad for most of every day, your feelings are interfering with your ability to function in your everyday life, or you’re having thoughts of suicide or death, you may not be moving forward in a healthy way.
 Get help as soon as you can.
 Talk to a healthcare professional, a friend or family member, your adoption coordinator, a counselor, a religious leader, or someone else you trust.